 Our school periodically mails home important correspondence.
-Newsletters are only available on our website and a hard copy may be picked up in the Main Office.
 Parents are responsible for the security of U.S. mail at home.
 Please forward a change of address notice to the school in writing.

 STUDENT INFORMATION DEPARTMENT OF DEFENSE MILITARY OPT-OUT

 Federal law requires our school to provide names, addresses, and telephone numbers of high school students to the military.